LizHareDogs/iwdba2021/README.md

-# Asseesment of the agreement between
-fosters and trainers evaluating behavior with the C-BARQ and Behavior Checklist
+# Assesment of the agreement between fosters and trainers evaluating behavior with the C-BARQ and Behavior Checklist

-This repository contains materials used to produce slides presented at the [International Working Dog Breeding Conference 2021] (https://www.iwdba.org/wp-content/uploads/2021/10/IWDC-2021-Full-Program-as-at-Oct-7-20219-7.pdf
+This repository contains materials used to produce slides presented at the International Working Dog Breeding Conference in October, 2021 (https://www.iwdba.org/wp-content/uploads/2021/10/IWDC-2021-Full-Program-as-at-Oct-7-20219-7.pdf

 [Link to Slides](https://lizharedogs.github.io/iwdba2021/#1)